OUR LIVING GROUND TEAM

 Tara’s motivation is to protect the water sheds, sacred lands and help people preserve what is good.
 Tara is a local real estate agent who focusses on helping others with the mission to regenerate the lands.
 She has lived and studied in Argentina, Chile, Mexico, Panama, and Ecuador, and has traveled almost all of Central and South America since 2005.
 Tara has been living in Vilcabamba and Quinara, (Southern) Ecuador for the past 10 years.
 She obtained her real estate license in November 2017 in Loja, Ecuador and before working as a relocation guide She has taught basic Spanish, has worked as a translator and personal assistant, has been an administrator of properties, has overseen local construction projects and managed the opening and maintenance of trail networks.
 She has participated and is involved in numerous environmental and community projects, has been a homeschool teacher and is now co-owner of the alternative school in Vilcabamba called La Calandria, where her 6-year-old daughter attends

-Richard and his Family (Joanna and Yandri) are locals to the area who were born and bred in the Masanamaca region.
+Richard and his Family (Angel, Joanna and Yandri) are locals to the area who were born and bred in the Masanamaca region.
 Richard’s passion is the land, the plants and the medicines and foods that come from the soils.
 Unlike most young people born in the small villages of Ecuador, he did not leave for the big city for a better life.
 He knew his life was amazing and gifts his son, Yandri with the same nature he was afforded.
-His presence is a light-beam in understanding, intuitively, how nature cooperates.
+His presence is a light-beam in understanding, intuitive to how nature cooperates.
 Richard has seen many changes in the last decade including the use of chemicals on his native land.
 He understands that if we do not offer alternatives, Nature will stop giving us the gift of life.